-Several pieces with other shapes are also recorded incised 4.
+Pieces with other shapes are also recorded incised 4.
 The explanation is unknown.
 All are unsigned but unquestionably from Premier Pottery.
-Perhaps some are just mistakes, a muddling of 193s, 19s and 4.
-(Mistakes did happen - click here )
+Perhaps some could be just mistakes?
+Mistakes did happen - see here.

 Small dimpled pot, wide mouth with collar, no flare.

-Three examples recorded (so unlikely to be just a stray mistake!)
+Several examples recorded, so very unlikely to be just a stray mistake.

 Small plump bowl with wide mouth and flared lip.